How to contact us for advice

 We aim to:

-• Respond to forum requests for advice within three working days
+• Respond to forum requests for advice within five working days

 • Activate forum users’ accounts within one working day